amitwave/prime/Readme.md

 If there is a need to provide another service then simply add another module inline with prime-service-default.

 ### Caching
-The services use ehcache to cache whether a number is prime.
+Two of the services use ehcache to cache whether a number is prime.